Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Algorithm and Remarks

 \subsection{Algorithm to generate Coordinated Trajectories for Non-stop Flying Carriers Holding a Cable-Suspended Load}

 Algorithm~\ref{alg:1} presents a conceptual pseudo-code of the solution formally derived in Sec.~\ref{sec:method}.
-This algorithm computes a set of $n$ coordinated trajectories for the $n$ carriers.
+This algorithm computes the parameters of a set of $n$ coordinated trajectories for the $n$ carriers.
 These trajectories are periodic, never stopping, continuously differentiable, and ensure compatibility with the forces required to hold the load stationary.

+The main steps of the algorithm can be summarized as follows.
+The algorithm determines the cable forces; from those and their time derivatives, it computes, using the system's kinematics, the positions and velocities of the carriers over time.
+The steps to determine the cable forces are as follows.
+The component of each cable force that compensates the external wrench is computed by inverting \eqref{eq:compact-statics} as in \eqref{eq:f_t_form}.
+Then, the other component of each cable force, namely the internal force, is computed.
+To do so, a Hamiltonian cycle is selected to determine the nullspace $N$ of the grasp matrix in \eqref{eq:f_t_form}.
+The internal forces are expressed as in \eqref{eq:time_var_force_Ni}, where ${\vect{\delta}}_i$ and $\bar{\vect{\delta}}_i$ are given once the Hamiltonian cycle is selected, and $\mu_i$ and $\bar{\mu}_i$ are chosen with the procedure given in Sec. \ref{subsec:coloring}.